Updated on: November 1, 2024

 Read the full Malwarebytes review >

-The virus scanner works well — it detected 100% of the malware samples on my PC.
-What’s more, you can run 5 types of scan.
+The free virus scanner works well — it detected 100% of the malware samples on my PC.
+What’s more, you can run 5 types of scans.
 The Deep Scan worked quite well, but the quick-running Smart Scan missed a few items in my test.
-You can also scan specific folders and external devices or run a boot scan.
+The boot scan is similar to Windows’s Offline Scan, but worked much faster when I tested it.
 There’s an option to run a performance scan to tune up your PC, but you can’t do anything with it on the free version.
+As soon as a scan finishes, you’ll be met with upsells, which annoyed me.

 AVG comes with some good features you don’t normally see in free Windows antiviruses.
 Namely, it comes with a firewall that’s way better than Microsoft’s built-in firewall.
-I also really like HackCheck, a feature that immediately alerts you if your email has been compromised.
-On a more basic level, the File Shield successfully issued a warning when I tried to open up a malware-infected file and AVG was able to quarantine dangerous files without any issues.
+I also really like HackCheck, a feature that immediately alerts you if your email has been compromised (though it’s nowhere near as in-depth as Norton’s data-breach alerts).
+On a more basic level, File Shield successfully issued a warning when I tried to open up a malware-infected file and AVG was able to quarantine dangerous files without any issues.

 You get added protection from Behavior Shield, a tool that scans for malware that isn’t listed in databases.
 It actively scans apps for suspicious activity.
 If any is found, the program is automatically blocked.